hcchengithub/Toy-Video-QA-problem-on-Keras/README.md

 ## Toy Video QA problem on Keras
 ## My practice code (jupyter notebook): https://github.com/hcchengithub/Toy-Video-QA-problem-on-Keras

-The code shown on the YouTube video does not work.
-I have fixed all problems but now . . . don't know how to play yet.
+The code shown on the YouTube video did not work.
+Now I have fixed all problems with it.
+But . . . don't know how to play yet.
 Please give me a tiny hint throught opening an issue, thank you very very much!

 ## How to run